Gross Misconduct

 No Room For The Unstable

 Turned on the radio to discover the media have named today Panic Saturday.
 Spotting an opportunity, I asked a friend recently diagnosed with acute anxiety if she would like to accompany me into town in the hope we might qualify for free parking.
 Thirty minutes later, Cynthia and I were pulling into a disabled parking bay directly opposite The Booze Bucket, her Prozac prescription clearly displayed on the dashboard next to a large crucifix.
 Experiencing the same rush as when I find any amount of money, I smirked across at my twitchy accomplice while ratcheting up the handbrake, confident our plan would work.
 So, you can imagine our surprise when, upon our return a mere nine hours later, we found a £70 ticket with a brusque rebuttal: Acute Anxiety?
-You’ll have to do better than THAT! issued by an equally dissociative traffic warden.
+You’ll have to do better than that… issued by an equally dissociative traffic warden.

 Coming Achoo